nggingras/gift-list-app/readme.md

 ## What it does

-It allows an host to create a gift.
-URL is then shared to users so they can reserve gifts.
-The list is stored in a SQL BD locally on the host repository.
+It allows a host to create a gift list.
+The URL is then shared with users so they can reserve gifts.
+The list is stored in a SQL DB locally on the host repository.

 - **Add Gifts:** Users can add new gifts to the list.
 - **Reserve Gifts:** Users can reserve gifts, preventing others from reserving the same gift.
 - **Unreserve Gifts:** Users can unreserve gifts they have reserved.
 - **Remove Gifts:** Users with the appropriate permissions can remove gifts from the list.
+- **View Lists:** Users can view available gift lists, except those they have created.

 It uses the following technologies: